Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Related Work

-\textbf{Stochastic probing and matching.} Our work is closely related to the general stochastic probing problem studied in \citet{gupta2013stochastic} and \citet{gupta2016algorithms}.
+\textbf{Stochastic Probing and Matching.} Our work is closely related to the general stochastic probing problem studied in \citet{gupta2013stochastic} and \citet{gupta2016algorithms}.
 These papers study the problem of sequentially probing elements in order to maximize the sum of the weights of a selected subset.
 In their setting they consider more general sets of `outer' constraints to be satisfied by the probed elements, and `inner' constraints to be satisfied by the selected elements.
 In this language, ProbeTop-$k$ considers the outer constraint to be the $T$-uniform matroid and the inner constraint to be the $k$-uniform matroid.
 Their work is different from ours in that it only allows the probe to have two outcomes (active or inactive) and active probes must be irrevocably included in the final subset. \citet{bradac2019near} introduce the multiple-type general stochastic probing problem.
 In this work, they only work with outer constraints and include the inner constraints by allowing submodular functions instead of modular functions.

-In \citet{bradac2019near} they show that the adaptivity gap\footnote{This is defined as the worst-case ratio between the performance of adaptive and non-adaptive policies.} is exactly 1/2 for the stochastic probing problem with monotone submodular functions under prefix-closed probing constraints.
+In \citet{bradac2019near} they show that the adaptivity gap is exactly 1/2 for the stochastic probing problem with monotone submodular functions under prefix-closed probing constraints.
 Their proof is not constructive, in the sense that the algorithm for their lower bound requires the optimal decision tree as an input.
-The best-known non-adaptive algorithm that can be computed in polynomial time is due by \citet{gupta2017adaptivity}, which achieves a 1/3 approximation for submodular and XOS functions under prefix-closed probing constraints.
+The best-known non-adaptive algorithm for which is known that it can be computed in polynomial time is due by \citet{gupta2017adaptivity}, which achieves a 1/3 approximation for submodular and XOS functions under prefix-closed probing constraints.

 We note that these stochastic probing problems were heavily inspired by the stochastic matching problem with patience constraints, originally studied in \citet{chen2009approximating} and \citet{bansal2012lp}.
-Our parallel offering problem has the flavor of a stochastic matching problem, although it is heavily constrained and simpler.
+Our Parallel Offering problem has the flavor of a stochastic matching problem, although it is heavily constrained and simpler.